A-Kilany/Python_for_BI/README.md

-# A series of Business Intelligence projects between Jupyter Notebook (Python) and Power BI
+# A series of Business Intelligence projects embedding Jupyter Notebook (Python) and Power BI

 This repository contains a series of projects focused on Python and Business Intelligence.
 Each project demonstrates a different aspect of integrating Python with Business Intelligence tools, specifically Power BI.